harrisonratcliffe/github-action-docker-swarm-deploy/README.md

 ![image](.github/img/secrets.png)

 #### Validate the known hosts file
-If you need to validate the known hosts file, you can save it in a file on your local machine and attempt to SSH into your server with it:
+If you need to validate the known hosts file, you can save it in a file on your local machine and attempt to SSH into your servers with it:

 ```bash
 ssh -p 22 -i /path/to/test_known_hosts_file myserver.example.com